carrotsrc/DSP-Knowledge-blocks/README.md

 ### Sampling

-`bandpass.fs`
+`bandpass.fs()`

 Calculate the minimum and maximum sample frequency for bandpass sampling, with a center frequency fc in a Bandwidth B with m spectral replications

-`bandpass.nyquistCriterion`
+`bandpass.nyquistCriterion()`

-Calculate the Nyquist criterion for bandpass sample centred on frequency fc with Bandwidth B
+Calculate the Nyquist criterion for bandpass sampling centred on frequency fc with Bandwidth B